Chatonz/Chatonz.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I will soon enroll in a PhD program at The Hong Kong University of Science and Technology (Guangzhou) as a 25fall candidate, having already completed my undergraduate studies.
+I am currently a PhD student at The Hong Kong University of Science and Technology (Guangzhou).
+I received my bachelor’s degree from Shandong University (Chongxin College).

+My research focuses on generative models, including Text-to-Image (T2I), Text-to-Motion (T2M), Image Editing, and radio map generation, as well as explainable artificial intelligence (XAI).

-I am now working on Generative models(T2I, T2M, T2W, Radio Map Generation), XAI research.
-If you would like to have an academic discussion or cooperation, please feel free to email me at chatoncws@gmail.com.
+If you are interested in academic discussion or potential collaboration, please feel free to contact me at chatoncws@gmail.com.

-My research interests include:

-- AIGC(Text-to-Motion Generation, Unified Model)
-- XAI